BAFurtado/censo2010/README.md

 ## Dados para Geração População Artificial por Áreas de Ponderação Censo 2010 IBGE

 This is just a documented script.
-We gather official data and use generator at https://github.com/BAFurtado/home_violence to come up with a random artificial population with gender, age and years of study and color at the level of census tracts.
+We gather official data and use **generator.py** at https://github.com/BAFurtado/home_violence to come up with a random artificial population with gender, age and years of study and color at the level of census tracts.